Skip Navigation

 Blog Post

+Ensure education for recognizing/reporting suspicious behaviors.
 Reprinted with permission from New Perspectives, Journal of the Association of Healthcare Internal Auditors, Inc. Volume 41/Number 5.
+By Jennifer Splawski, PharmD, MS, BCPSrn

+Drug diversion costs the healthcare industry $70 billion per year, and ~10% of providers will divert drugs at some point.

 Controlled substance medication diversion is on the rise in healthcare.
-Reports indicate that diversion costs the healthcare industry more than $70 billion per year, and up to 10 percent of healthcare providers will divert drugs at some point in their careers.
+Reports indicate that drug diversion costs the healthcare industry more than $70 billion per year, and up to 10 percent of healthcare providers will divert drugs at some point in their careers.
 However, most provider personnel do not receive adequate training to prevent and report drug diversion.
 Does your team know what to do if they suspect diversion at your facility?

-Barriers to reporting drug diversion
+Challenges to reporting drug diversion

-Additionally, provider personnel commonly believe that diversion would not happen in their unit due to close working relationships and trust among colleagues.
 Individuals may also be unable to recognize signs and symptoms of drug diversion or drug abuse.
 Someone diverting medications may put off inquiries by saying their behavior is due to being stressed, having a bad day, or being burned out and tired.

 Another barrier to drug diversion reporting is the fear of reporting on a colleague.
 This includes fear of retaliation for reporting diversion suspicions from staff members or management.
 Feeling apprehensive when reporting a superior is understandable, such as when a certified registered nurse anesthetist reports an anesthesiologist or a pharmacy technician reports a pharmacist.